mixu/markdown-styles/readme.md

 - thomasf-solarizedcssdark and thomasf-solarizedcsslight are based on https://github.com/thomasf/solarized-css by [thomasf](https://github.com/thomasf)
 - markedapp-byword is based on the user-contributed stylesheet at http://bywordapp.com/extras/
 - roryg-ghostwriter is based on https://github.com/roryg/ghostwriter
+- github is based on [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css) (sorry, sindresorhus-github is too long to type as a layout name!)

 ## Screenshots of the layouts